Skip to main content

 Naturally durable timber can outperform treated softwood when well detailed and ventilated, especially in visible applications where appearance matters.
 However, it typically costs more upfront and may have limited availability.
 And a quick note — "cedar" on a label doesn't always mean Western Red Cedar with its real durability.
 Some imported cedars are much less rot-resistant, so it's worth checking what you're actually buying.
 If you're curious about how species compare, our Timber Strength Comparison might help.

-5 Lifespan Calculator
+5. Lifespan Estimator Calculator

 ⏱️ Timber Lifespan Estimator